-Photographs - A long walk home
+Photography - Photographs from my long walk home

-68Midsummer 2010
+Midsummer 2010

 This was my 22.7 mile walk home last midsummers day.
 It was a lovely day and I had a lovely walk.
 Setting off at 9am and arriving home just after 7pm.
 The pictures are almost in order but not quite.
 I will work on them as and when I can to get them in the correct order.
 My hub - The Long Walk home continued will appear soon.
 In the meantime, please enjoy the photographs.